comboshreddies/kubectl-line/README.md

 Usual setup would be to get a list then to operate on list item.
 One could use xargs but it won't make command line simpler.

-I usually use this plugin as direct kubectl wrapper, as I link kubectl-line to /usr/local/bin/_

 With this tool I can:
 ``` bash